matteougolotti/cpp-functional-patterns/README.md

   >= 4 > "Four"
   |      "Invalid number";

-// Pattern matching on enums with lazy evaluated lambdas enum Number {
+// Pattern matching on enums with lambdas enum Number {
     ONE,
     TWO,